manifold-systems/manifold/docs/docs.md

 ### Implementation by Proxy

 You can provide your own proxies the compiler can use to delegate structural calls.
-This is especially useful to avoid the ones-time runtime overhead of the first call through a structural interface.
+This is especially useful to avoid the one-time runtime overhead of the first call through a structural interface.
 Consider the `Coordinate` structural interface earlier.
 ```java
 Coordinate coord = (Coordinate) new Point(4,5);